-It’s no secret that Disney take customer experience very seriously.
-The Disney Institute has been accrediting colleagues and paying professionals with the Disney customer experience magical ways of working for some time.
+It’s no secret Disney take customer experience very seriously.
+The Disney Institute has been accrediting colleagues and paying professionals with the Disney customer experience’s magical ways of working for some time.
 Forbes and the Harvard Business Review among others have produced articles on their approach.

-But like many entertainment brands, the Disney experience is dependent on the quality of the immersive, in-the-moment, live experience.
-Nowhere is this more evident than in their world-renowned theme parks.
+But like many entertainment brands, the Disney experience is dependent on the quality of the immersive, in the moment, live experience.
+Nowhere is this more evident than their world-renowned theme parks.
 Disney’s approach to entertainment during queues is cited as being as popular as some rides.
-And the customer promise to, ‘make them smile’ exudes from every employee’s every interaction in the park; from Mickey on the carnival parade to park assistants guiding guests out of the park at the end of the day.
+And the customer promise to, ‘make them smile’ exudes from every employee’s interaction in the park; from Mickey on the carnival parade to park assistants guiding guests out of the park at the end of the day.

 Digital; it’s a small world after all

-An entire Disney park experience; pre-purchase, purchase and post purchase would be able to be managed through the Disney World app.
-Once purchased, tickets are added to the app and planning what to do and when can start.
+An entire Disney park experience; pre-purchase, purchase and post-purchase can be managed through the Disney World App.
+Once purchased, tickets are added to the App and the planning of what to do and when can start.
 With filters applied, guests can select their perfect day.
-And on Disney park days, when waking up and booking lightning lanes (fast passes), to tapping in on arrival at the park, to checking ride times when in the park and navigating directions using the GPS mapping, through to reviewing photos taken by park photographers, the app is a perfect park companion.
+And on Disney park days, when waking up and booking lightning lanes (fast passes), the App is a perfect park companion.
+This includes tapping in on arrival at the park, to checking ride times when in the park and navigating directions using the GPS mapping, through to reviewing photos taken by park photographers.

-Having experienced this recently, by the end of the Disney vacation I was conscious that a percentage of my positive experience had been lived through the app, and here’s the important part; my enjoyment was massively because of the digital experience.
+Having experienced this recently, by the end of the Disney vacation I was conscious that a percentage of my positive experience had been lived through the App.
+Here’s the important part; my enjoyment was massively because of the digital experience.

 That is the first time ever, I have said that about a digital experience.

 So how do Disney get it so right?